Efficient Fairness-Performance Pareto Front Computation: Abstract

 \section{Abstract}

 There is a well known intrinsic trade-off between the fairness of a representation and the performance of classifiers derived from the representation.
-Due to the complexity of optimisation algorithms in most modern representation learning approaches, for a given method it may be non-trivial to decide whether the obtained fairness-performance curve of the method is optimal, i.e., whether it is close to the true Pareto front for these quantities for the underlying data distribution.

-In this paper we propose a new method to compute the optimal Pareto front, which does not require the training of complex representation models.
-We show that optimal fair representations possess several useful structural properties, and that these properties enable a reduction of the computation of the Pareto Front to a compact discrete problem.
-We then also show that these compact approximating problems can be efficiently solved via off-the shelf concave-convex programming methods.
+In this paper we propose a new method to compute the optimal Pareto front of this trade off.
+In contrast to the existing methods, this approach does not require the training of complex fair representation models.

+Our approach is derived through three main steps: We analyze fair representations theoretically, and derive several structural properties of optimal representations.
+We then show that these properties enable a reduction of the computation of the Pareto Front to a compact discrete problem.
+Finally, we show that these compact approximating problems can be efficiently solved via off-the shelf concave-convex programming methods.

-Since our approach is independent of the specific model of representations, it may be used as the benchmark to which representation learning algorithms may be compared.
-We experimentally evaluate the approach on a number of real world benchmark datasets.
+In addition to representations, we show that the new methods may also be used to directly compute the Pareto front of fair classification problems.
+Moreover, the proposed methods may be used with any concave performance measure.
+This is in contrast to the existing reduction approaches, developed recently in fair classification, which rely explicitly on the structure of the non-differentiable accuracy measure, and are thus unlikely to be extendable.

+The approach was evaluated on several real world benchmark datasets and compares favorably to a number of recent state of the art fair representation and classification methods.